luigifreda/3dmr/README.exploration.md

 In order to compute the information gains of the next candidate viewpoints in a meaningful way, we need to carefully consider how the *exploration octomap* $H$ is built (see the [paper](https://arxiv.org/pdf/2307.02417.pdf)).
 Note that $H$ is distinct from the *navigation octomap* $M$ that is used by the path planner for traversability analysis.

 Typically, a 3D rangefinder scan only includes sensor readings corresponding to rays that hit obstacles within the sensor perception range.
 These "obstacle" sensor rays are then integrated into the octomap through raycasting.
-Hence, maximum range readings are commonly discarded.
+On the other hand, maximum range readings are commonly discarded.

 Assume the robot moves in an outdoor scenario that consists of a flat ground terrain only populated by shallow obstacles up to a max certain height $h$: in such case, all surrounding voxels immediately above a height $h$ will perpetually remain in an *unknown* state (since never hit by any reported obstacle sensor ray).
 This entails that we'll always find informative candidate viewpoints around the robot, since the information gain of a candidate viewpoint $q$ typically "measures" how many *unknown* voxels fall within the sensor FOV at $q$ (see the [paper](https://arxiv.org/pdf/2307.02417.pdf)).

 Therefore, without appropriately updating *all* the *free* voxels which fall within the sensor perception FOV, the robot may find itself surrounded by candidate viewpoints that are perpetually informative.
 In such a case, an exploration process that is driven by information gain maximization will drive the robot through a meaningless never-ending random walk.
+Note that such a problem does not typically occur with robot equipped with dense RGBD scans and moving in indoor environments.

-A solution to such a problem is to process the robot rangefinder perception (within the sensor driver or downstream) to include and appropriately represent the maximum range readings too: see the following two subsections: *[V-REP sensor model](#v-rep-sensor-model)* and [Experimental package `expl_pointcloud_filter`](#experimental-package-expl_pointcloud_filter).
+A solution to such a problem is to process the robot rangefinder perception (within the sensor driver or downstream) to include and appropriately integrate the information coming with the maximum range readings: see the following two subsections: *[V-REP sensor model](#v-rep-sensor-model)* and [Experimental package `expl_pointcloud_filter`](#experimental-package-expl_pointcloud_filter).

 A more practical approach, which is a viable approximation in the case we know the maximum height $h$ of the obstacles (and the obstacles are not too far apart from each other), is to reduce the vertical sensor FOV is used to compute the information gain.
 This vertical sensor FOV `system/camera/verticalFov` can be set in the yaml configuration file of the 3 exploration packages mentioned [above](#main-scripts): for instance, see the jackal configuration file [exploration.yaml](jackal_ws/src/jackal_3dexplorer/launch/exploration.yaml).